 It’s one of my favorite vacation destinations and one of the most exciting places I’ve ever had the opportunity to reside in.
-With so much to do in the city, as well as throughout the surrounding beach communities, it can be quite an overwhelming experience planning a fantastic L.A. vacation.
-Although there is a never ending supply of year-round fun in the sun to be had, some attractions are simply can’t miss for first time visitors, and hence, I’ve rounded up my list of my top 10 must-do’s in L.A.
+With so much to see and do in the city, as well as throughout the surrounding beach communities, it can be quite an overwhelming experience planning a fantastic L.A. vacation.
+Although there is a never ending supply of year-round fun in the sun to be had, some attractions are simply can’t miss for first time visitors.
+Below, I’ve rounded up my list of my top 10 must-do’s in L.A.

 1. The Marvin Braude Bicycle Path

 Taking a leisurely bike ride along the Marvin Braude Bicycle Path, aka The Strand, is the must-do in L.A.
 It’s basically everything you dreamed LA would be – beautiful never ending views of the Pacific, lively beach towns, surfers and volleyball players galore, endless sunshine and the fresh never ending salty scent of the ocean.
 All of this beauty lingers on for 22 miles, making for a 44 mile RT trek.
 Along the way, you pass L.A.’s most iconic beach towns, including Torrance, Redondo, Heromosa, Manhattan, Venice, Santa Monica, and Will Rogers.
 Unlike some paths which are only scenic in certain portions, this path is absolutely incredible for the entire 20+miles.

 The RT 40+ mile distance may seem a bit daunting, although it is completely flat and there are so many landmarks, restaurants, shops, and attractions to explore along the way that it feels more like entertainment rather than a workout.
 Alternatively, you can just complete one section of the trail (the Santa Monica to Venice section is pretty nice).